Stitch Fix Review: What to Know Before You Shop

-I hate clothes shopping, guys.
+I hate clothes shopping.
 I find it more frustrating than enjoyable to sift through racks, try to find my size, head to the waiting room to try on clothes, and figure out what I like and don’t like.
 It’s time-consuming.
-For a busy mom on a time crunch, clothes shopping is honestly a hassle.
+For a busy mom with little time to spare, clothes shopping is honestly a hassle.

-Thanks to the wonderful World Wide Web, we now have on-demand clothes shopping.
-I’ve loved the idea of it for a long time and have been drooling over Stitch Fix, in particular, whenever I see their ads pop up in my feeds.
-The company advertises such adorable clothes that I would feel comfortable and trendy in, which is important to me.
-I don’t want to look like a shlub, but I will never wear something that’s not cozy.
+Thanks to the wonders of the internet, we now have on-demand clothes shopping.
+A few years ago I started seeing Stitch Fix ads popping up on websites and in my social media feeds, and I was intrigued.
+Online clothes shopping with someone doing the hard work for me?
+Sign me up!
+Bonus: The company advertised such adorable clothes that I would feel comfortable and trendy in, which is important to me.
+I don’t want to look like a shlub, but I will never wear something that’s not comfortable for all-day wear.

-A few months ago, I finally gave in and signed up for Stitch Fix.
-I never do anything for myself, so this was kind of a reminder to myself that I deserve something nice once in a while, too.
+So, I finally gave in and signed up for Stitch Fix.
 I did a ton of research first and found out that Stitch Fix didn’t charge a monthly fee like other companies.
 You can simply ask for a “Fix” when you wanted one.
 So, it seemed like it would be a good company to try and if I didn’t like it, I wasn’t really losing anything.

-*Some links in this post are affiliate links, meaning that I’ll make some money when you sign up or purchase using those links.
-This is at NO extra cost to you!
+*This Stitch Fix review contains some affiliate links, meaning that I’ll make some money when you sign up or purchase using those links.
+This is at no extra cost to you!

 What is Stitch Fix?

-Stitch Fix started in 2011 as one of the first companies of its kind.
+Stitch Fix started in 2011 as one of the first on-demand clothing companies.
 It’s an online styling company that sends you clothing according to your personal style tastes.
 Seriously – you get to tell your stylist exactly what you love and hate, need and don’t need.
 You can even give them links to your Pinterest fashion boards so they can get a sense of your style.

 The company then sends clothing to your home that you’re welcome to feel and try on before deciding to buy it.
 You’ll get billed for what you keep and can return the rest for no cost.

 Every member has the option to have automatic deliveries on the day they choose each month or use an on-demand service.
-With automatic delivery, you get clothes sent every month.
+With automatic delivery, you get clothes sent on a schedule you choose.
 On-demand service allows you to choose when you need a new Fix, like before an upcoming business meeting or baby shower.

 You can keep or send back anything that comes your way.
 When you keep any item(s), Stitch Fix applies your $20 styling fee to the price of those items.
 If you send everything back, Stitch Fix keeps the styling fee but you won’t pay for any items.